-Blue Buffalo Basics Canned Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.
+Blue Buffalo Basics canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 The following is a list of recipes available at the time of this review.

-- Blue Buffalo Basics Large Breed Turkey and Potato
+- Blue Basics Grain Free Large Breed Turkey and Potato

-Blue Buffalo Basics Turkey and Potato Recipe was selected to represent the other products in the line for this review.
+Blue Basics Grain Free Turkey and Potato recipe was selected to represent the other products in the line for this review.

 Canned Dog Food